 Criteria for Graduate Coursework

-Graduate course work focuses on advanced disciplinary content, usually as an extension of the discipline content presented at the undergraduate level.
-When graduate work introduces basic concepts, it typically introduces discipline content that is not offered at the undergraduate level and is dependent upon knowledge acquired at the undergraduate level.
-In addition, introductory graduate course work may be delivered in an accelerated way to develop a knowledge base for an individual who possesses an undergraduate degree in another field or for individuals who seek to broaden their undergraduate preparation.
+Graduate coursework focuses on advanced disciplinary content, usually as an extension of disciplinary content presented at the undergraduate level.
+When it introduces basic concepts, it typically covers material not offered at the undergraduate level and is dependent upon knowledge acquired at the undergraduate level.
+In addition, graduate coursework may be delivered in an accelerated format to develop a knowledge base for individuals who possess an undergraduate degree in another field or who seek to broaden their undergraduate preparation.

-Graduate course work employs instructional methods that require more self-directed learning on the part of the student.
-Course work will require extensive use of campus learning resources including the university library, specialized laboratories, and computing facilities.
-Course work is more specialized and program-specific, which contributes to the student’s career goals and various enhancements leading to certification, licensure and career advancement.
+Graduate coursework employs instructional methods that require more self-directed learning.
+It requires extensive use of campus learning resources including the university library, specialized laboratories, and computing facilities.
+Coursework is more specialized and program-specific, which contributes to the student’s career goals, certification, professional licensure, or career advancement.

-Graduate course work shall be taught only by graduate faculty or by other qualified faculty as determined by the Graduate Council.
-Course work shall be taught in formats that allow adequate reflection and integration of learning.
+Graduate coursework is taught only by graduate faculty or by other qualified faculty and is delivered in formats that allow adequate reflection and integration of learning.